albbus-stack/create-t3-universal-app/README.md

 npx create-t3-universal-app <project-name>
 ```

 If you don't pass any project name a prompt will show up asking for one.
+You can also pass the `--with-expo-router` flag to clone the [Expo Router version](<https://github.com/chen-rn/CUA/tree/expo-router>) of CUA.